Updated: 11/13/2018 by Computer Hope

 - To find the exponent, count all the digits up to the decimal point.
 Because our number was nine digits long, this would mean we have an exponent of eight.

-To convert a scientific notation into a real number, follow the steps below.
+Steps to convert a scientific notation into a real number

 - Assuming our scientific notation was 8.01+E5.